Jockey and Sleep in Heavenly Peace partner together for bed-building events

-The hum of sanders and drills filled the air, along with dust and a spirit of philanthropy Friday morning at Jockey, 2300 60th St., as Jockey employees volunteered to build beds with and for the nonprofit Sleep in Heavenly Peace.
+The hum of sanders and drills filled the air, along with dust and a spirit of philanthropy Friday morning as Jockey employees volunteered to build beds with and for the nonprofit Sleep in Heavenly Peace.

 Sleep in Heavenly Peace, which has a local chapter that serves both Kenosha and Racine, builds and delivers beds to children who are without a bed.

-Friday's build, along with the build scheduled for May 12 and the bed delivery days, is expected to bring in more than 150 volunteers to build roughly 100 beds.
-Jockey volunteers worked under the guidance and leadership of Sleep in Heavenly Peace volunteers at work stations such as sanding and drilling.
+Friday's build was held at Jockey, 2300 60th St. This week's effort, along with one on May 12 - plus work to deliver the beds -- are expected to involve more than 150 volunteers to construct and deliver roughly 100 beds.

+Jockey volunteers worked under the guidance and leadership of Sleep in Heavenly Peace volunteers at work stations where they sanded and drilled in creating the furniture.

 "We want to do things that help families and kids with a focus on education," said Jake McGhee, Jockey vice president and chief philanthropy officer.
 "And having a good night's sleep is important to student success."